-1. Donofrio PD.
+- 1. Donofrio PD.
 Guillain-Barré Syndrome.
-Continuum (Minneap Minn) 2017; 23(5):1295-1309.

-2. Allen JA.
+Continuum (Minneap Minn) 2017; 23(5):1295-1309. - 2.
+Allen JA.
 Chronic demyelinating polyneuropathies.
-Continuum (Minneap Minn) 2017; 23(5):1310-1331.

-3. Vriesendorp F. Guillain-Barré Syndrome in adults: clinical features and diagnosis.
-UpToDate Dec 4, 2018.

-4. Vriesendorp F. Guillain-Barré Syndrome in adults: treatment and prognosis.
-UpToDate May 21, 2019.

-5. Diseases of the peripheral nerves.
-Principles of Neurology, 10th Edition (Ropper AH, Samuels MA, Klein JP Eds), McGraw-Hill 2014: 1322-1330.

-6. Dimachkie MM, Barohn RJ.
+Continuum (Minneap Minn) 2017; 23(5):1310-1331. - 3.
+Vriesendorp F. Guillain-Barré Syndrome in adults: clinical features and diagnosis.
+UpToDate Dec 4, 2018. - 4.
+Vriesendorp F. Guillain-Barré Syndrome in adults: treatment and prognosis.
+UpToDate May 21, 2019. - 5.
+Diseases of the peripheral nerves.
+Principles of Neurology, 10th Edition (Ropper AH, Samuels MA, Klein JP Eds), McGraw-Hill 2014: 1322-1330. - 6.
+Dimachkie MM, Barohn RJ.
 Guillain-Barre' Syndrome and Variants.
-Neurol Clin N Am 2013; 31(2):491-510.

-7. Walling AD, Dickson G. Guillain-Barré Syndrome.
+Neurol Clin N Am 2013; 31(2):491-510. - 7.
+Walling AD, Dickson G. Guillain-Barré Syndrome.
 Am Fam Physician 2013; 87(3):191-98.

-Headache (Jan 2021)
+Headache

-Reviewed: Lt Col Aven Ford and Dr. Roger Hesselbrock (ACS Neurology); Dr. Christopher Keirns and Maj Laura Bridge (Technical Editors)
+Reviewed: Lt Col Aven Ford (ACS Neurology/Neuropsychiatry Branch Chief), Col Kevin

-Significant Changes: Content updated and revised to reflect current standards of care; information regarding headache management strategies compatible with sustained aeromedical duties added.

-In general, all headache syndromes are disqualifying for all flying class, GBO, ATC, and SWA duties.
-The exception is that occasional tension headaches are not disqualifying.
-More specifically, any headache or headache syndrome that meets any one of the following criteria is considered disqualifying for all flying duties, ATC duties, GBO duties, and SWA duties:
+Heacock (ACS Aerospace Medicine Branch Chief)

+Significant Changes: Simplify verbiage and tables; update waiverable medications.

+A headache syndrome or singe headache of any type is considered disqualifying if it meets any of the following criteria:

-- A. Impairment in social, vocational, or academic activities, or, - B. Need for any abortive headache intervention or medication other than over-the-counter therapies, or, - C. Need for prescription medication for headache prophylaxis, or, - D. Associated neurologic dysfunction or deficit, including aura with or without associated headache (i.e., migraine with aura/neurologic dysfunction is disqualifying; typical aura in the absence of headache, also known as acephalgic migraine, is also disqualifying).
+- A. Headache causes impairment in social, vocational, or academic activities, or, - B. Need for any abortive headache intervention or medication other than over-the-counter therapies, or, - C. Need for prescription medication for headache prophylaxis, or, - D. Is diagnosed as migraine or its variants, to include acephalgic or ocular migraine, or, - E. Headache is incapacitating and/or associated with any neurologic or systemic symptoms, including, but not limited to, loss or alteration of consciousness, aphasia, visual aura, diplopia, vertigo, paralysis, or nausea/vomiting.

-A single episode of a severe or incapacitating headache is disqualifying due to the need to exclude a serious underlying cause prior to returning a service member to full operational duties.
-Finally, any headache disorder that causes frequent absences from duty, mobility restrictions, or frequent specialty follow-up is disqualifying for all flying class, GBO, ATC, and SWA duties, and for retention.
+In addition, the appropriate evaluation of a headache may uncover other disqualifying conditions that may be related to the headache, such as a vascular malformation or neoplasm.
+It is necessary to exclude a serious underlying cause of headache prior to returning a service member to full operational duties.
+Finally, any headache disorder that causes frequent absences from duty, mobility restrictions, or frequent specialty follow-up requires review for retention.